Comprehensive Ophthalmology

 Squint and pediatric ophthalmology:

-- Out patient management of pediatric ophthalmology clinic , exposure at pediatric
+Out patient management of pediatric ophthalmology clinic ,

 - -Observe and assist squint surgeries